A Short Season for Thanksgiving Decorations

 Thanksgiving Figures Throughout The House

-Gracing the fireplace mantel is this heartwarming Native Indian couple They too have joined a past Thanksgiving tablescape.
-I found them on clearance at a department store, while Christmas shopping.
+Normally, gracing the fireplace mantel is this heartwarming Native Indian couple I found them on clearance at a department store, while Christmas shopping.
 I love their simplicity and natural color.
 Faces, hands, feet and corn are made of wood and look hand carved.
 Although quite tall, they’re very lightweight.